EarthPol/earthpol.com/docs/Support/ServerRules.md

 2.4 - **Server Disruption**: Intentional harm to server operations (DDoS, spamming) will result in a permanent ban and legal action.

 2.5 - **Farming and Construction Limits**: Adhere to specific limits for mob farms, spawners, and construction to prevent server lag.
+Chunk loaders are not allowed.
+Prohibited farms will be removed, without warning, with no refunds for materials used given.

 2.6 - **Spawn Traps & Towny Jail Trapping**: Trapping players at ports, /t spawn, or /n spawn locations is prohibited, especially for the purpose of engaging in combat or killing them.
 This also includes /tpa trapping.